Please follow the steps below, after reading this page.

 - Use academic support resources on campus like The Learning Center, The Writing Center, or a study group that you form yourself.

 - Contact your academic advisor to make sure you understand the consequences for your degree progression.

-- Meet with an Academic Counselor in the Academic Success Center to talk about study strategies that might be able to help you.
+- Meet with an Academic Advisor in the Academic Success Center to talk about study strategies that might be able to help you.